 This is the output control bit for the PTM output pin.
 Its operation depends upon whether PTM is being used in the Compare Match Output Mode or in the PWM Output Mode/Single Pulse Output Mode.
-It has no effect if the PTM is in the Timer/Counter Mode.
+It has no effect if the PTM is in the Timer/ Counter Mode.
 In the Compare Match Output Mode it determines the logic level of the PTM output pin before a compare match occurs.
 In the PWM Output Mode it determines if the PWM signal is active high or active low.
+In the Single Pulse Output Mode it determines the logic level of the PTM output pin before a compare match occurs.
+In the Single Pulse Output Mode it determines if the PWM signal is active high or active low.
 In the Single Pulse Output Mode it determines the logic level of the PTM output pin when the PTON bit changes from low to high.

-Bit 2 PTPOL: PTM PTP output polarity control
+- Bit 2 PTPOL: PTM PTP output polarity control - 0: Non-invert 1: Invert

-0: Non-invert

-1: Invert